Skip to main content

 Overview

-To push an order to a MotionTools powered delivery operators you will make use of the MotionTools REST API.
+To push an order to a MotionTools powered delivery operator you will make use of the MotionTools REST API.
 Additional resources & guides can be found in our Help Center.

 MotionTools is a multi-tenant platform where each delivery operator has their own tenant.
 You will push orders to your delivery operator via an account with the customer role.